-The Master of Arts in Medical Sciences (MAMS) program introduces students to a broad range of topics in the medical sciences, while strengthening their academic credentials for admission to medical and other professional schools.
+The Master of Arts in Medical Sciences (MAMS) program introduces students to a broad range of topics in the medical sciences, while strengthening their academic credentials for admission to medical and other health professions schools.
 The MA in Medical Sciences program is taught and mentored by highly skilled and supportive medical practitioners and educators.

-Admissions
+MAMS Admissions